 When arriving on the Brocken, the highlight will start after a short break while having a drink.
 For this you enter the theatre hall with 265 seats.
 FAUST I oder FAUST II awill be presented to you in a very special way as a rock opera.
 Each of the two operas consists of 26 songs and was written by librettist and composer Dr. Rudolf Volz.

 The playing time of the first half lasts about 60 minutes.
 Then there is a break of half an hour.
 During this time, the Brockenwirt will serve you a delicious and devilis meal in his restaurant.
+If the performance is in the evening then the meal is served at the beginning of the show.
 The second half of the show lasts about 70 minutes.
 After show, the team of the HSB will bring you back to your boarding station.
 All in all you experience a fantastic event over more than 7 hours.

 To each of the two shows FAUST I and FAUST II there exists a program guide.
 These give an overview of the individual songs with the corresponding storyline.
 All songs can be listened to on YouTube with text display.